 Ancient civilizations had very different diets than we do today.
 Instead of driving to the grocery store, our early ancestors hunted and gathered whatever food they came across in nature.

 By the time a person had reached his or her 20s, it was not unusual to have lost a tooth or two to decay.
-Without enough teeth, ancient man would not have been able to chew the foods he or she found and risked starvation.
+Without enough teeth, ancient people would not have been able to chew the foods they found and risked starvation.

 Anthropologists believe that in order to survive, early humans developed wisdom teeth as a way to make chewing easier, even if they were missing other teeth.